 There's a lot of diversity in how we get our game on.
 From Discord channels, old-school forums, our favorite streamers or YouTubers, or just a local ground of friends.
 We think it's all great.

 It's not uncommon for a partnership with a larger organization to include a contract about what is being provided, or how the parties will operate with each other in the public eye.

-We don't do contracts for content creators and partners.
-We believe that gaming communities should have free control over what they say and how or if they even advertise for us.
+We don't require contracts for content creators and partners.
+We believe that gaming communities should have free control over what they say and how they advertise for us.
 For creators who choose to join the Support-A-Creator Program, we require a simple contract for legally handling payouts, but opting in is never a requirement.

 Many competing providers require a contract that essentially locks you into a gag order when it comes to support issues.
 Some have strict requirements for broadcasting sales or promotions by the host they partner with.